There are now 2 possible online modes for units:

 - Level 2 elective

-- Students are able to (1) craft, revise and edit a complete literary work of poetry, fiction or playscript; (2) develop ability to apply creative technique, with an awareness of literary context; (3) gain a critical understanding of the manner in which literary concepts and theories intersect with practice in creative writing as a discipline; (4) enhance skills in reading and responding to creative writing in a workshop situation; (5) gain a critical awareness of creative writing as a cultural practice, and the impact of ideologies of race, gender and class in both producing and responding to writing; (6) acquire an historicised understanding of fundamental critical concepts that allow us to recognise and discuss the relationship between the formal, thematic and functional aspects of texts both studied and produced in the unit; and (7) develop and practice enquiry-based learning and research as relevant specifically to creative practice.
+Students are able to (1) craft, revise and edit a complete literary work; (2) develop ability to apply creative technique, with an awareness of literary context; (3) gain a critical understanding of the manner in which literary concepts and theories intersect with practice in creative writing as a discipline; (4) enhance skills in reading and responding to creative writing in a workshop situation; (5) demonstrate an historicised understanding of both fundamental critical concepts and creative writing as a cultural practice; and (6) develop and practice enquiry-based learning and research as relevant specifically to creative practice.

-- Typically this unit is assessed in the following ways: (1) folio outline; (2) a folio of creative work; and (3) workshop participation.
+Indicative assessments in this unit are as follows: (1) folio outline; (2) a folio of creative work; and (3) workshop participation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)